AntennaPod/AntennaPod/README.md

 Bug reports and feature requests can be submitted [here](https://github.com/danieloeh/AntennaPod/issues/new) (please read the [instructions](https://github.com/danieloeh/AntennaPod/blob/master/CONTRIBUTING.md) on how to report a bug and how to submit a feature request first!).

+## Nightly Builds

+There are APKs available for every branch that is actively worked on.
+Please note that these might be very unstable versions of the app, which can break your current installation.
+Install them at your own risk!

+Click [here](https://www.dropbox.com/sh/45vgg13bmh8jmhp/uZ_3KJIi5K) to get to the nightly builds folder.

 ## License

 AntennaPod is licensed under the MIT License.
 You can find the license text in the LICENSE file.